ps-tuebingen-courses/pl1-lecture-notes/src/07-higher-order-functions/higher-order-functions.md

 # Higher-Order Functions

 F1WAE, the language with first-order functions, lets us abstract over patterns that involve numbers.
-But what if we want to abstract over patterns that involve functions, such as the "list fold" pattern, whose instantiations include summing or multiplying a list of integers?
+But what if we want to abstract over patterns that involve functions, such as the "list-fold" pattern, whose instantiations include summing or multiplying a list of integers?

 To enable this kind of abstraction, we need to make functions "first-class", which means that they become values that can be passed to